More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 For those of you who have had a baby, or who have undertaken the journey of trying to have a baby, you know how full of emotional and mental pitfalls that path can be.

-For those of you who haven’t, you maybe have had a front row seat to a loved one’s journey.
-Or maybe you’re just one of those dedicated learners who likes to gain knowledge and be armed with information for your future.
+For those of you who haven’t, you may have had a front-row seat to a loved one’s journey.
+You’re curious about how to talk to a new mom about therapy.
+Or maybe you’re just one of those dedicated learners who like to gain knowledge and be armed with information for your future.
 Cheers to you!

 The postpartum period seems to finally be getting its time in the spotlight, as so many more people are willing to talk about postpartum depression.
 As a mental health professional, it’s a relief to see mothers seeking the postpartum support they need.

-But also as a mental health professional, I want to open the gates of knowledge all the way and urge people to know a few crucial things about mental health & postpartum support in St. Louis, and Chicago, IL:
+But also as a mental health professional, I want to open the gates of knowledge all the way and urge people to know a few crucial things about mental health & postpartum support in St. Louis.

 #1: It’s more than just depression that can come up during this period.